Simplified and Traditional Characters in Skritter

 This is what it looks like in Skritter, too:

-In Skritter, most character mappings are handled correctly (I work with this on a daily basis), meaning that in our database, which is based on simplified characters, each character can have more than one traditional character tied to it.
+In Skritter, most character mappings are handled correctly, meaning that in our database, which is based on simplified characters, each character can have more than one traditional character tied to it.

 These will be displayed next to the simplified character when you bring up information about the character (or word).
 Most of the time, this poses few problems.
 If there are any problems, such as if the wrong 台 has been used, this is easy to fix.